orbeon/orbeon-forms-doc/form-builder/validation.md

 A warning or info level does not make the control value invalid and it is still possible to submit form data.

-*NOTE: As of Orbeon Forms 4.3, it is not possible to associate a validation level to the required or data type validations: they always use the error level.*
+*NOTE: It is not possible to associate a validation level to the required or data type validations: they always use the error level.*

 ## Localization of messages